 Unfortunately, we are unable to automatically redial the caller into your failover service.
 However, they can call back and will immediately be diverted to your backup service.

-When a call is forwarded to your backup service.
 If this service is an external service e.g. mobile number then normal call charges will apply for the duration of the call.
 If you have a Callroute calling plan, these calls will be deducted from your remaining minute balance.

-If your backup service is another phone system connected to Callroute; such as a PBX then there is no additional cost while using the failover service.
+If your backup service is another phone system connected to Callroute, such as a PBX, then there is no additional cost while using the failover service.

-When we route a call to your phone system we are looking for an acceptance message.
+When we route a call to your phone system, we are looking for an acceptance message.
 If the acceptance message is not received or your phone system responds with a 4XX or 5XX SIP response error code, we treat this as a failure and will failover to your backup service automatically.

 More information on SIP response codes can be found here https://en.wikipedia.org/wiki/List_of_SIP_response_codes

-Once a secondary destination has been set for a user it is active and cannot be selectively disabled.
+Once a secondary destination has been set for a user, it is active and cannot be selectively disabled.
 However, you can choose to remove the destination and reapply it at any time to re-enable the service.

-You will need to perform an internal housekeeping task to sanitise your AzureAD information before enabling the sync to avoid problems during failover.
+You will need to perform an internal housekeeping task to sanitize your AzureAD information before enabling the sync to avoid problems during failover.
 AzureAD is the source of authority for this information when enabled and as a result must be accurately maintained.

 Yes.
-As an administrator you can reconfigure any failover destination for any number.
+As an administrator, you can reconfigure any failover destination for any number.

 For automatic failover to work, calls must transit the Callroute network.
 If you are using BYOC or Callroute Calling Plans there are no limitations of use.

 We do not support automated failover for users with Microsoft Calling Plans or Operator Connect because Callroute is not party to the voice path.
-However, should these services fail, depending on the severity and urgency you can reconfigure users to use Callroute temporarily.
+However, should these services fail, depending on the severity and urgency, you can reconfigure users to use Callroute temporarily.